OpenSextant/giscore/giscore/data/kml/sloppy/readme.txt

-Examples of KML that are edges cases (most do not conform to the KML XML Schema) but GIScore KML parser has been adapted to be more lax and accept all/most of the features in these examples as if they were valid KML.
+Examples of KML that are edges cases (most do not conform to the KML Specification or KML XML Schema).
+GIScore KML parser has been adapted to be more lax and accept all/most of the features in these examples as if they were valid KML.
 Treats KML as does Google Earth.